Follow

 How to turn on or off tap to click on Ubuntu Linux

-As described above, if your device has a touchpad, you can click, double-click, drag, and scroll using only the touchpad without separate hardware buttons.
+As noted, if your device has a touchpad, you can click, double-click, drag, and scroll using only the touchpad, no separate hardware buttons needed.

 Ubuntu Linux activities overview screen